 Neeta Goel (PhD, Childhood Studies, 2016) serves as the Senior Evaluation Specialist for the International Initiative for Impact Evaluation (3ie).
 3ie is an international NGO that funds and produces high-quality research in international development.
 Neeta is a currently the 3ie team lead on a $2.4M grant window designed to generate evidence on the application of behavioral science approaches to address the issue of sanitation.

-Jamie Dunaev (PhD, Childhood Studies, 2016) is currently an Associate Teaching Professor in the Department of Psychology and the Health Sciences Program at Rutgers University—Camden.
-In addition to her teaching, she is continuing to pursue her research on weight bias and weight bias reduction.
+Jamie Dunaev (PhD, Childhood Studies, 2016) is currently an Associate Teaching Professor in the Department of Psychology and the Health Sciences Program at Rutgers University, Camden.
+In addition to teaching, she is continuing to pursue research on stigma, bias, and health.

 Leigh-Ann Brown (PhD, Childhood Studies, 2016) is an Assistant Professor of Education at Castleton University in Vermont.
 She teaches both general and special education courses to future educators.
 Now that she has finished, she enjoys hiking the green mountains, learning to snowboard, and living a happy simple life with her husband and two children.